What to eat in Alentejo? 18 typical dishes in Alentejo

 Sausages and smoked meats

-The sausages and smoked meats from Alentejo are very popular and usually of excellent quality – especially the sausages from Estremoz and Borba.
+The sausages and smoked meats from Alentejo are very popular and usually of excellent quality – especially those from Estremoz and Borba.
 The best-known sausages are chorizo, farinheira, and paia.
-The chorizo is made with pork meat and fat, with garlic, pepper, and salt – the curing is done cold, in slow smoking.
-In contrast, the farinheira is made with pork fat and flour, seasoned with pepper paste, garlic, and salt, cured by tobacco.
+The chorizo is made with pork meat and fat, garlic, pepper, and salt.
+The curing is done cold and in slow smoking.
+In contrast, the farinheira is made with pork fat and flour, seasoned with pepper paste, garlic, and salt, and cured by smoke.
 Finally, the paia is a typical Alentejo smoked meat made with whole pieces of pork.

-One reason that distinguishes Alentejo sausages and makes them so good is that they are made with the Alentejo swine breed known as the black pig or Iberian pig.
-This breed is bred and preserved in the Alentejo region, being endemic to the southern part of the Iberian Peninsula.
+One thing distinguishing Alentejo sausages and making them so good is that they are made with the Alentejo swine breed known as the black pig or Iberian pig.
+This breed is bred and preserved in the Alentejo region and is endemic to the Iberian Peninsula’s southern part.

 Alentejan Cheeses

-Used as an aperitif before a meal, Alentejo cheeses are delicious.
-In fact, Alentejo has several kinds of cheese recognized worldwide.
-The best known with DOP classification are:
+Alentejo cheeses are delicious when used as an aperitif before a meal.
+In fact, Alentejo has several kinds of cheese that are recognized worldwide.
+The best-known DOP classifications are:

-• Nisa cheese – made with sheep’s milk, it’s a cured semi-hard cheese and yellowish white color;
+• Nisa cheese – made with sheep’s milk, it’s a cured semi-hard cheese a yellowish-white color;

 • Serpa cheese – it’s sheep’s cheese with a long maturation period.
 It is cured, semi-soft, buttery;